DeepLabCut/DeepLabCut/README.md

 "[Markerless tracking of user-defined features with deep learning](https://arxiv.org/abs/1804.03142v1)" by Alexander Mathis, Pranav Mamidanna, Taiga Abe, Kevin M. Cury, Venkatesh N. Murthy, Mackenzie W. Mathis* and Matthias Bethge*

+# News:
+- We added wiki pages to include **"quick guides"** for training and for the evaluation tools that we provide with the package.
+We still recommend becoming familiar with the code base via the demo (below) first.
+- We also have a Slack group if you have questions that you feel don't fit a github issue ([deeplabcut.slack.com](https://deeplabcut.slack.com)) (please email Mackenzie at mackenzie@post.harvard.edu to join!)

 # Overview:

 A **typical use case** is: